Meet Brenda Siegel

 Siegel’s work with the Southern Vermont Dance Festival and life experience has given her a unique economic perspective.
 In doing this work she has seen the research of the economic impact of events of all kinds in our state and knows that with a little vision and innovation we can build a much stronger economy that supports our small businesses and our residents.

 Wealth does not trickle down and in fact, poverty trickles up, yet we keep making policies that support the top while leaving behind those who struggle and the middle class.
-We need to re-think our outdated beliefs about what makes a thriving economy.
-We know that poverty creates a drain on our state, so it is in our best interest to make sure we build the economy from the bottom up instead of the top down.
-We don’t have to choose between supporting business and employees, we can do both.”
+It is in our best interest to make sure we build the economy from the bottom up instead of the top down.
+We don’t have to choose between supporting business and employees, we can do both.

 Brenda knows that our state has the opportunity to be a leader in ending this epidemic.
 In an OpEd in the Commons written shortly after his death, she wrote: “REGARDLESS OF your opinion or belief, we have good evidence that what we are doing is not working.
 Our best chance at safe communities and raising children who don’t experience the death of their friends with great frequency is to follow best practices that lead to people having the tools for recovery or reduce the harm of their use.
 We know this; we don’t have another direction.
 The old way isn’t working.
 It is time to change it.”
 Siegel has successfully been fighting for and promoting evidence based policy shifts across the state and country.